Come Out! LGBT with rainbow butterfly

 Coming out and living openly isn’t something you do once- it’s a journey that LGBTQ people make every single day of their lives.
 People may be “out” in some spaces and “in” in others.
 Every coming out experience is unique and must be navigated in the way most comfortable for the individual.
 A decision to disclose is one of safety, comfort, trust, and readiness.
 Whether it’s for the first time or the the first time today, coming out can be an arduous journey.
 It is a brave decision to live openly and authentically.
-The Office of LGBTQ Resources is happy to support you wherever you are own your own journey.
+The Yale LGBTQ Center is happy to support you wherever you are own your own journey.

 Living Authentically for the First Time